karnankit07/Bank_Note_authentication_ML-app/README.md

-# Bank_Note_authentication_ML-app
+# Note_Authentication_ML-app
-The aim is to predict whether a given banknote is authentic given a number of measures taken from a photograph.
+The aim is to predict whether a given note is authentic given a number of measures taken from a photograph.

 # Algorithm used
 Random forest algorithm is used to build the model.

 # Introduction
-Whenever we go to the bank to deposit some cash, the cashier places banknotes in a machine that tells whether a banknote is genuine or counterfeit.
+Whenever we go to the bank to deposit some cash, the cashier places notes in a machine that tells whether a note is genuine or counterfeit.
 The machine uses some classification techniques to do it.
 There are many machine learning algorithms for classification.
 Classification is a type of supervised machine learning.
 There are multiple machine learning algorithms in the classification.
 We had used random forest algorithm, rather than we can use support vector machine or K nearest neighbour etc.

 # About the data